TFS integrates planning, equipment readiness, and field service so every detail is addressed before the job reaches location.

 The Magnum SP® runs without grease manifolds.
 Without frac watch.
 Without a 24/7 service tech standing on the pad.

-That's not a tagline — it's how 99.994% uptime gets achieved across hundreds of thousands of rental days a year.
+It's how 99.994% uptime gets achieved across hundreds of thousands of rental days a year.

 The valves work quietly in the background so your crews focus on stages instead of managing iron.
 Red-zone entries drop.
 Pressure control NPT goes to zero.